donundeen/C4/README.md

 - re-ordering widgets:
 - "lock" code that someone else is editing. concurrent editing would be cool, though..
 -- we'll save this for post-MVP, and ask people to be careful
+- WYSIWYG HTML Editor, that works in JSBIN
+- Comments section for each widget.

 CRAZY IDEAS: